KhalilGibrotha/redesigned-guacamole/docs/ENHANCED_SUPER_LINTER_WORKING_SOLUTION.md

 **🔧 Workflow Integration Issue**: There were some YAML formatting issues during integration, but the **core analysis script works perfectly**.
 You can either:
 1. **Use the script standalone** (works great!)
 2. **Manually integrate** using the simple YAML above
-3. **I can help fix the workflow** in a separate session
+3. **I can help fix the workflow** in a separate セッション

-The **analysis functionality is 100% complete and tested** - just choose your integration approach! 🚀
+The **analysis functionality is 100％ complete and tested** - just choose your integration approach! 🚀